davidearl/webauthn/README.md

 # PHP webauthn implementation

-[webauthn](https://www.w3.org/TR/webauthn/) allows for browser logins using a physical key (such as a [Yubikey 2 seciurity key](https://www.yubico.com/product/security-key-by-yubico/)) or, in due course, biometrics such as fingerprints, that support the protocol.
+[webauthn](https://www.w3.org/TR/webauthn/) allows for browser logins using a physical key (such as a [Yubikey 2 security key](https://www.yubico.com/product/security-key-by-yubico/)) or, in due course, biometrics such as fingerprints, that support the protocol.
 [Google announced a pair of compatible hardware keys recently